DKISTDC/dkist/docs/topic_guides/products_and_datasets.rst

    <BLANKLINE>
    <BLANKLINE>

-This currently returns one result table for each status.
+This query currently returns one result table for each status.